| Home/ | www.icosaedro.it | ![]() |

 #include <stdlib.h>

-/* Include our modules headers: */
+/* Include modules header we directly invoke here: */

 #include "module1.h"